 Study in Costume

-Willem Buytewech was one of the greatest draftsmen of early 17th-century Holland.
+Willem Buytewech was one of the greatest draftsmen of early seventeenth-century Holland.
 Known during his life as “Geestige Willem” (Creative William), Buytewech drew a remarkable range of subjects that revealed his fascination with all aspects of Dutch culture, from ordinary people at work to refined customs of upper-class burghers.
 Buytewech’s work is exceptionally rare (he only lived to age 33), and this is the first of his work to become part of the Museum’s collection.

-A Peasant Girl from Alkmaar (1621) features a smiling maiden with arms akimbo and a direct gaze standing aside a rustic wooden gate, with an iconic Dutch windmill on the left.
+A Peasant Girl from Alkmaar (1621) features a smiling maiden with arms akimbo and a direct gaze standing aside a rustic wooden gate, with an iconic Dutch windmill at her left.
 Behind her, cows graze in a field, while a church spire punctuates the flat horizon.
 It is one of eight drawings by Buytewech showing young women wearing regional costumes of North Holland.
 It represents the Northern Netherlands’ attempt to assert its own national identity as it struggled to establish independence from Spain.

 Flowers from a Dutch Garden